AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 * [Connected](/help/guide/connect-publisher-advertiser/establishing-connections.md) with a desired advertiser or publisher
 * [Created a project](/help/guide/collaborate/manage-projects.md) between you and a collaborator

+Once the prerequisites noted above are met, you can start exploring and comparing the overlap between your and your collaborator's audiences.

 ## Compare audiences {#compare-audiences}

 >[!CONTEXTUALHELP]